aiamlucas/c-the-universe-and-everything/minishell/allowed-functions-explained.md

 **Use in minishell:**
 - PATH resolution: checking executability of each candidate file
 - Detect “permission denied” before execve
-- Checking read/write permissions on redirection files
+- Checking read/write permissions for redirections

 **Where it is used:**
 - PATH resolution engine